Simon Helberg

-Simon Maxwell Helberg (born December 9, 1980) is a French-American actor and comedian.
-He is known for playing Howard Wolowitz in the CBS sitcom The Big Bang Theory (2007–2019), for which he won the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series, and as Cosmé McMoon in the film Florence Foster Jenkins (2016), for which he was nominated for the Golden Globe Award for Best Supporting Actor – Motion Picture.

-Helberg has appeared on the sketch comedy series MADtv, and has further performed in films such as Old School (2003), Good Night, and Good Luck (2005), Walk Hard: The Dewey Cox Story (2007), A Serious Man (2009) and Annette (2021).
+Simon Maxwell Helberg (born December 9, 1980) is an American actor and comedian.
+From 2007 to 2019, he played Howard Wolowitz on the CBS sitcom The Big Bang Theory and won the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series for the role.
+His performance as Cosmé McMoon in the film Florence Foster Jenkins (2016) received a nomination for the Golden Globe Award for Best Supporting Actor – Motion Picture.
+Helberg has also appeared on the sketch comedy series MADtv as a cast member in season 8 (2002–2003), and his other film roles including Old School (2003), Good Night, and Good Luck (2005), Walk Hard: The Dewey Cox Story (2007), A Serious Man (2009), and Annette (2021).

 Early life

-Helberg was born on December 9, 1980, in Los Angeles.
-He is the son of actor Sandy Helberg and casting director Harriet Helberg (née Birnbaum).
+Simon Maxwell Helberg was born on December 9, 1980, in Los Angeles.
+His parents are actor Sandy Helberg and casting director Harriet Helberg (née Birnbaum).
 He was raised Jewish, "Conservative to Reform but more Reform as time went on."

 Helberg attended middle and high school at the Crossroads School in Santa Monica, California, with Jason Ritter, who later became his roommate at New York University.
 He attended New York University's Tisch School of the Arts, where he trained at the Atlantic Theater Company.